Shobhanashankar/KawaachAI/README.md

-## KawaachAI — Parametric Income Insurance for Q-Commerce Delivery Workers
+# KawaachAI — Parametric Income Insurance for Q-Commerce Delivery Workers

+> **Guidewire DEVTrails 2026** · Persona: Q-Commerce (Zepto & Blinkit) · Phase 1 — March 20, 2026

+---

 ## The Problem

 Ravi delivers groceries for Zepto in Bengaluru.
 Last monsoon, 4 days of heavy rain halted all deliveries in his zone.
 He lost ₹5,400 in wages — no refund, no compensation, no safety net.
 He had no insurance.
-Neither did any of his 847,000 fellow Q-commerce delivery workers across India.
+Neither did any of his fellow Q-commerce delivery workers.

-Platform-based delivery workers lose **20–30% of monthly earnings** to uncontrollable external disruptions — extreme rain, toxic AQI, cyclones, civic curfews, and platform outages.
-No product exists to protect their income against these events.
-Until now.
+Platform-based gig workers lose an estimated **20–30% of monthly earnings** to uncontrollable external disruptions — extreme rain, toxic AQI, cyclones, and civic curfews.
+India's gig workforce stands at 7.7 million today and is projected to reach 23.5 million by 2030 (NITI Aayog, 2022).
+The majority carry no income protection against these events.

-**KawaachAI** is a cloud-native, zero-touch parametric income insurance platform.
-When an external disruption crosses a verified threshold, the platform auto-detects the event, raises a claim inside Guidewire ClaimCenter, and credits lost wages to the worker's UPI ID — **in under 500 milliseconds, with zero worker action required.**
+**KawaachAI** is a parametric income insurance platform for Zepto and Blinkit delivery workers.
+The design principle is simple: don't build a claim-after-loss tool — build a protect-before-loss platform.
+When an external disruption crosses a verified threshold, the system auto-detects the event, raises a claim in Guidewire ClaimCenter, and credits lost wages to the worker's UPI ID with zero manual action required.

 ---